 Our orthopedic surgeons at La Peer Health Systems in Beverly Hills are leading experts in their field and formulate individualized treatment plans for patients with all different types of hip conditions, including a broken hip.
 Patients who opt to visit our world-renowned facilities receive an unparalleled quality of service and care.
 They also benefit from our knowledge and expertise in the very latest minimally invasive hip surgery procedures.

-Studies have shown that minimally invasive hip replacement surgery makes the recovery process faster and easier.
+Studies have shown that minimally invasive hip arthroplasty makes the recovery process faster and easier.
 This type of surgery may only require a one to two day hospital stay compared to a traditional hip replacement surgery that requires four to five days.
 Some patients are even able to go home the day of surgery.
 Physical therapy for the hip will begin shortly after surgery to promote blood flow, regain mobility and speed up the recovery process.
 Exercises will be taught to the patient so they can perform them at home.

 Some patients may need crutches, a cane, or walker to help them get around.

 Q: How long before I can drive a car after hip arthroplasty?